 Biography

+I am an Associate Professor in the Department of Actuarial Mathematics and Statistics at Heriot Watt University in Edinburgh.
 I am also the Academic Director of the Scottish Financial Risk Academy and the Academic Chair of the IFoA’s Data Science Research working party Statistical Learning in Actuarial Applications.

 I previously held a tenured position in the Department of Statistics of the London School of Economics and Political Science, where I also served as Programme Director for the BSc in Actuarial Science and was the Liaison Officer with the IFoA.
 Previous to this I was a Lecturer in the Department of Statistics of University College Cork in Ireland.